CristhianOrg/mintacoin/README.md

 Abstracting the blockchain complexity away, and combining the power of Elixir and Stellar, Mintacoin provides a simple and reliable infrastructure layer to mint crypto assets and process payments with them.

-Reach the power of blockchain with just an API integration!.
+Reach the power of blockchain with just an API integration!

 ## Development